saidvandeklundert/learn/_posts/2021-08-15-rust-option-and-result.md

 thread 'main' panicked at 'called `Option::unwrap()` on a `None` value', src\main.rs:86:17
 </pre>

 Calling unwrap on an Option is quick and easy.
-However, the safe approach would be to unwrap the option with a match.
+Bot obviously, baking in the possibility of letting your program `panic` and crash is not the most elegant or safe approach.

 ## Option examples

-Let's look at some use cases for the 'Option' in practice and, after that, look at how it is sometimes used in a few popular packages.
+Let's look at some examples where 'Option' is used.

 ### passing an optional value to a function